Dominican Republic: Fashion

 The country boasts one of the ten most important design schools in the region, La Escuela de Diseño de Altos de Chavón, which is making the country a key player in the world of fashion and design.
 Noted fashion designer Oscar de la Renta was born in the Dominican Republic in 1932, and became a US citizen in 1971.
-He studied under the leading Spaniard designer Cristóbal Balenciaga and then worked with the house of Lanvin in Paris.
 By 1963, he had designs bearing his own label.
 After establishing himself in the US, de la Renta opened boutiques across the country.
 His work blends French and Spaniard fashion with American styles.
 Although he settled in New York, de la Renta also marketed his work in Latin America, where it became very popular, and remained active in his native Dominican Republic, where his charitable activities and personal achievements earned him the Juan Pablo Duarte Order of Merit and the Order of Cristóbal Colón.
 De la Renta died of complications from cancer on October 20, 2014.

-National symbols
+Cuisine

-Some of the Dominican Republic's important symbols are the flag, the coat of arms, and the national anthem, titled Himno Nacional.
-The flag has a large white cross that divides it into four quarters.
-Two quarters are red and two are blue.
-Red represents the blood shed by the liberators.
-Blue expresses God's protection over the nation.
-The white cross symbolizes the struggle of the liberators to bequeath future generations a free nation.
-An alternative interpretation is that blue represents the ideals of progress and liberty, whereas white symbolizes peace and unity among Dominicans.
+Dominican cuisine is predominantly Spanish, Taíno, and African in origin.
+The typical cuisine is similar to what can be found in other Latin American countries.
+One breakfast dish consists of eggs and mangú (mashed, boiled plantain).
+Heartier versions of mangú are accompanied by deep-fried meat (Dominican salami, typically), cheese, or both.
+Lunch, generally the largest and most important meal of the day, usually consists of rice, meat, beans, and salad.
+"La Bandera" (literally "The Flag") is the most popular lunch dish; it consists of meat and red beans on white rice.
+Sancocho is a stew often made with seven varieties of meat.

-In the center of the cross is the Dominican coat of arms, in the same colors as the national flag.
-The coat of arms pictures a red, white, and blue flag-draped shield with a Bible, a gold cross, and arrows; the shield is surrounded by an olive branch (on the left) and a palm branch (on the right).
-The Bible traditionally represents the truth and the light.
-The gold cross symbolizes the redemption from slavery, and the arrows symbolize the noble soldiers and their proud military.
-A blue ribbon above the shield reads, "Dios, Patria, Libertad" (meaning "God, Fatherland, Liberty").
-A red ribbon under the shield reads, "República Dominicana" (meaning "Dominican Republic").
-Out of all the flags in the world, the depiction of a Bible is unique to the Dominican flag.
+Meals tend to favor meats and starches over dairy products and vegetables.
+Many dishes are made with sofrito, which is a mix of local herbs used as a wet rub for meats and sautéed to bring out all of a dish's flavors.
+Throughout the south-central coast, bulgur, or whole wheat, is a main ingredient in quipes or tipili (bulgur salad).
+Other favorite Dominican foods include chicharrón, yuca, casabe, pastelitos (empanadas), batata, ñame, pasteles en hoja, chimichurris, and tostones.

-The national flower is the endemic Bayahibe rose (Leuenbergeria quisqueyana) and the national tree is the West Indian mahogany (Swietenia mahagoni).
-The national bird is the cigua palmera or palmchat (Dulus dominicus), another endemic species.
+Some treats Dominicans enjoy are arroz con leche (or arroz con dulce), bizcocho dominicano (lit.
+'Dominican cake'), habichuelas con dulce, flan, frío frío (snow cones), dulce de leche, and caña (sugarcane).
+The beverages Dominicans enjoy are Morir Soñando, rum, beer, Mama Juana, batidas (smoothie), jugos naturales (freshly squeezed fruit juices), mabí, coffee, and chaca (also called maiz caqueao/casqueado, maiz con dulce and maiz con leche), the last item being found only in the southern provinces of the country such as San Juan.

-The Dominican Republic celebrates Dia de la Altagracia on January 21 in honor of its patroness, Duarte's Day on January 26 in honor of one of its founding fathers, Independence Day on February 27, Restoration Day on August 16, Virgen de las Mercedes on September 24, and Constitution Day on November 6.
+In 2018 and 2019, Santo Domingo was named a Culinary Capital of the Caribbean by the Ibero-American Academy of Gastronomy.